Table of contents

 This tree can be grown from cuttings, but it is very difficult.
 The black sapote does not root well from cuttings.
 We recommend you avoid this strategy.

-Black Sapote Growing Conditions
+Black Sapote Tree Growing Zone

 The black sapote tree can fruit all year around in the tropics.
 Consequently, there is no problem planting your black sapote seedling direct into the ground.
 That is what it wants!